Blady-Com/gnoga/docs/user_guide.md

       - The gnoga_make Tool
       - A Singleton Application
       - A Multi Connect Application
-      - A Multi Connect Application for a Single User
+      - Multi Connect Applications for a Single User
    * Getting around Gnoga
       - The Gnoga directory structure
       - Directory structure when developing apps